- Maintain with our resources

 supply and demand

-In the conventional economic theory, this problem is formulated and solved in the so-called household theory, and one of the results of this theory is one, if not the basic pillar, of the entire economics: with rising prices the demand for a good decreases.
-In our everyday life, a self-evident idea and observation: If the price of Cola or Root Beer rises, we will drink more energy drinks - or Tom Collins.
+In conventional economic theory, one formulates and solves this Problem in what is called the household theory, and one of the results of this theory is one, if not the cornerstone of all economics: as prices rise, demand for a good falls.
+In our Everyday life a self-evident one Idea and observation: If the price of cola - or root beer - rises, we will drink more energy drinks - or Tom Collins.

 And?
 Does E4 know this law?
 Do you know this law?
 And do they obey it?
 E4 does it.
 And their companions as well.
 As soon as we raise the price for Root Beer, the rats begin to swing around - they sniff more Tom Collins and less Root Beer.
 Rats know the law of demand and they stick to it: with rising prices, demand decreases.
 But why?